 Michael recognized the impact of storytelling through pictures and film and used this platform to create awareness of the remarkable wildlife realm to the broad public.
 At the heart of his films is showing people the beauty and fragility of this blue planet, from the depths of the warm waters to the white vastness of the polar regions.
 Michael produces films with integrity, serving to both educate and inform the general public about environmental issues dear to him.

-His work has been broadcast on various national television like Nat Geo Wild, Outside Television, CBC.
+His work has been broadcast on various national television like BBC, Nat Geo Wild, Outside Television, CBC.
 It also received recognition at a myriad of international film festivals; reflecting the ability to translate the need for wildlife conservation onto the screen.

 Stemming from a long and successful past in IT, Michael seeks to remain at the forefront of cutting edge technology.
 His choice for RED Digital Cinema cameras and the superior optics of Zeiss cinema lenses originates from his commitment to capture the perfection of nature under optimum conditions.
 Although he advocates it is not "the camera taking the picture” but "the person behind the camera", he also believes technology by itself is an additional tool for filmmakers.

 In 2015 Michael was inducted as cinematographer in the Ocean Artists Society, an organization uniting artists worldwide to raise awareness and protect the marine environment through art.
 Michael is also a founding Navigator of the Central Caribbean Marine Institute; a leading scientific research centre in the Caribbean focusing on coral reef restoration, research on coral resilience, and ocean education.
+The illustrious Explorers Club welcomed him as a Fellow member in 2017 (FI17).